-Disclosure: This post may contain affiliate links (of which we use) so we may receive a small amount of commission if you buy something through them.
-As an Amazon Associate, I earn from qualifying purchases.
-You can read the full disclaimer here.
+This post may contain affiliate links (of companies I book through).
+This means I may receive a small commission if you book through them.
+You can read the disclaimer for more information.

-Where do Cruise Ships dock in Wellington?
+Where do Cruise Ships dock in Wellington New Zealand?

-Most cruise ships dock at Aotea Quay, which is approximately 2km from the city centre.
+Most cruise ships dock at Aotea Quay, which is approximately 2 km from the city centre.

 Cruise Ship Shuttle from Aotea Quay to Wellington City

-These volunteers are at the drop-off points and will provide maps and directions and answer any questions you may have.
+The Port Authority provides complimentary shuttle buses from Wellington Cruise Terminal to Lambton Quay.
+The travel time is about 15 minutes.
+Look for the volunteers at the drop-off points who provide maps and answer any questions you may have.
 They are easy to spot in their yellow and black clothes.

 Wellington Tours